proxmox/ceph/ceph/doc/cephfs/snap-schedule.rst

    config tunable `mds_max_snaps_per_dir`.
 This tunable defaults to 100.
    To ensure a new snapshot can be created, one snapshot less than this will be retained.
 So by default, a maximum of 99 snapshots will be retained.

+.. note: The --fs argument is now required if there is more than one file system.

 Active and inactive schedules
 -----------------------------